mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2018/2018-08-21-creamy-oats-with-nuts-and-berries/index.md

 ---
-title: "Creamy Oats with Nuts and Berries"
+blog: shalveena.com
+categories:
+- recipes
+coverImage: img_6980.jpg
 date: "2018-08-21"
-categories:
-  - "recipes"
 tags:
-  - "breakfast-recipes"
+- breakfast-recipes
-  - "clean-eating"
+- clean-eating
-  - "comfort-food"
+- comfort-food
-  - "oats"
+- oats
-  - "shallys-favourites"
+- shallys-favourites
-  - "vegan-breakfast"
+- vegan-breakfast
-  - "whole-food-plant-based"
+- whole-food-plant-based
-coverImage: "img_6980.jpg"
+title: Creamy Oats with Nuts and Berries
 ---

 I posted our favourite [overnight chia seed pudding recipe](http://shalveena.com/2018/03/16/overnight-chia-seed-pudding/) a while back, which is Max's absolute favourite weekday breakfast.
 BUT, I find that to be toooooooo cold to eat on a freezing cold Winter's morning.
 Especially since we wake up when it is still dark outside!